Visions of Jesus and Mary: Controversies

+Leary's messages to be riddled with doctrinal errors and of human origin.

 Influence

 Despite the expected controversies, post-Ascension visions of Jesus and the Virgin Mary have, in fact, played a key role in the direction of the Catholic Church, e.g. the formation of the Franciscan order and the devotions to the Holy Rosary, the Holy Face of Jesus and the Sacred Heart of Jesus.

-Key elements of modern Roman Catholic Mariology have been influenced by visions reported by children at Lourdes and Fátima.
+From 1673 to 1675, Marguerite Marie Alacoque recounted a series of visions of Christ speaking to her.
+This led her to promote Devotion of the Sacred Heart.
+She was declared a saint in 1920 and the Feast of the Sacred Heart is celebrated 19 days after Pentecost.

+Catherine of Siena was a Dominican tertiary who lived, fasted and prayed at home in Siena Italy.
+In 1370 she reported a vision in which she was commanded to abandon her life of solitude and to make an impact on the world.
+She corresponded with Pope Gregory XI and other people in authority, begging for peace and for the reformation of the clergy, writing over 300 letters.
+Her arguments, and her trip to Avignon, eventually became instrumental in the decision of Pope Gregory XI to return the Avignon Papacy to Rome where she was summoned to live until her death.
+She is one of only four female Doctors of the Church.

 Reported messages from Jesus have also influenced papal actions and encyclicals.
-For instance, the 1899 consecration of the world to the Sacred Heart of Jesus by Pope Leo XIII in the encyclical Annum sacrum was due to the messages from Jesus reported by a Sister of the Good Shepherd, Mary of the Divine Heart.
+The 1899 consecration of the world to the Sacred Heart of Jesus by Pope Leo XIII in the encyclical Annum sacrum was due in part to the messages from Jesus reported by a Sister of the Good Shepherd, Mary of the Divine Heart.
 Pope Leo XIII performed the requested consecration a few days after the death of Sister Mary and called it "the greatest act of my pontificate".

-Also Alexandrina of Balazar, in Portugal, reported many private apparitions, messages and prophecies received directly from Jesus and the Virgin Mary.
-In June 1938, based on the request of her spiritual director Mariano Pinho, several bishops from Portugal wrote to Pope Pius XI, asking him to consecrate the world to the Immaculate Heart of Mary.
-At that time Cardinal Eugenio Pacelli (later Pope Pius XII) was the secretary of the state of the Vatican, and he later performed the consecration of the world.